voit-systems/.github/README.md

 ## Licensing
-All repositories in this organization are proprietary unless otherwise noted.
+All repositories in this organization are **proprietary** unless otherwise noted.
+- Team members at Texas A&M Rocketry have internal-use rights.
+- Commercial use requires a separate agreement with Voit Systems.

-See individual repository LICENSE files for details.
+See each repository’s `LICENSE.md` for details.